gabeweng/gabeweng.github.io/_posts/2020-06-10-knowledge-in-language-model.md

     return 'positive' if positive_score > negative_score else 'negative'
 ```

-We can try with few sentences.
+We can try with a few sentences.
 ```python
 >>> sentiment('Awesome product.')
 'positive'